dwysocki/gracedb-server/doc/source/rest.rst

 Some users may wish to code directly against the GraceDB REST API rather than use the Python or command-line clients.
-In order to do this, the user will need to know which resources are exposed by which URLS, and which HTTP methods those URLs allow.
+In order to do this, the user will need to know which resources are exposed by which URLs, and which HTTP methods those URLs allow.
 Fortunately, the
 `Django REST Framework <http://www.django-rest-framework.org>`_ (on which the GraceDB API is built) provides